Dom Foff is an artist, maker and designer working on Bidjigal land.

 Constantly exploring and experimenting with painting, drawing, sculpture, woodworking, and writing, Dom is building a broad body of work that hopes to bring joy, curiosity, and reflection.

-He has a keen emphasis on the potential (and often absurd) histories and relationships of seemingly inconsequential objects allowing process and play to drive the investigation of a particular project.
+He has a keen emphasis on the potential (and often absurd) histories and relationships of seemingly inconsequential objects and materials, allowing process and play to drive a particular project.

 After completing a Bachelor of Fine Arts (Painting and Drawing) from The College of Fine Arts and a Bachelor of Arts (English Literature) from UNSW - as well as a cheeky Cert.
-IV in Small Business Management - he worked in theatre and events in design and production as a maker, builder, and production manager helping create some of the seen (and unseen!) magic of those industries.
+IV in Small Business Management - he worked in theatre, events and circus in design and production as a maker, builder, and production manager (and occassionally clown) helping create some of the seen (and unseen!) magic of those industries.

-Having developed extensive experience in a plethora of materials, functional design, and processes, Dom has returned to a studio/workshop setting where he likes to build, make, create, repair, and innovate with a broad range of new, recycled, and reclaimed materials.
+Having developed extensive experience travelling all around the world working in a plethora of materials, functional design and processes, Dom has returned to a studio/workshop setting where he likes to build, make, create, repair, and innovate with a broad range of new, recycled, and reclaimed materials.

 Follow him on Instagram to stay up to date with what he's working on, what he's eating and the occasional short book review.